shawnscode/crayon/README.md

 #### Why should we have a module named `crayon-workflow`?

 Builds a game project is not only about compile the source files into binary, it should take care of enormous trivial tasks.
 Its common to handle the pre-processing of resources and archiving with some kind of shell scripts, but its always tedious and error-prone.
-Its vital to address a flexible and robust mechanism to handle them for real-world any game engine.
+Its vital to address a flexible and robust mechanism to handle them for real-world game engine.

 As a result of that, we provide a basic workflow framework `crayon-workflow`, and a simple command line interface (CLI) `crayon-cli`.
 It should be easy to make your own workflow with it.